-And if you think of this audience as technophobic luddites, you'll be surprised to learn they spend an average of 27 hours per week online.
-That's two hours longer than Millennials and Generation X. And they're bringing their purchasing power online, with 77 per cent regularly researching and buying products.
+And if you think of this audience as technophobic luddites, you'll be surprised to learn that 85% say they feel very comfortable with technology.
+And they're bringing their purchasing power online, with 78 per cent regularly researching and buying products.